 “The Great Way is not difficult for those who have no preferences.
 When love and hate are both absent everything becomes clear and undisguised.
 Make the smallest distinction, however, and heaven and earth are set infinitely apart.
 If you wish to see the truth then hold no opinion for or against.
 The struggle of what one likes and what one dislikes is the disease of the mind“

-Taoism, or Daoism, is a tradition of Chinese origin which emphasizes living in harmony with the Tao.
+Taoism, or Daoism, is a progressive path to self realization, Taoism is a tradition of Chinese origin which emphasizes living in harmony with the Tao.
 The Tao is a fundamental system that represents the principle that is the source, pattern and substance of everything that exists.

 Tao literally means “way”, but can also be interpreted as road, channel, path, doctrine, or line.
 In Taoism, it is “the One, which is natural, spontaneous, eternal, nameless, and indescribable.
 It is at once the beginning of all things and the way in which all things pursue their course.”
 It has variously been denoted as the “flow of the universe”, a “conceptually necessary ontological ground”, or a demonstration of nature.
 The Tao also is something that individuals can find immanent in themselves.